 As a premier outdoor destination and the gateway to the Sierras, there is no better way to spend the holiday season than outside in Reno Tahoe.
 After indulging in all the delicious food, cookies and spiked eggnog #optoutside for your next adventure.

 There are a countless number of reasons why Reno is awesome, but one that stands out is the year-round hiking.
 We tend to get less snow on the valley floor compared to the mountains, but even if we do, that just make the views more spectacular.

-Hunter Creek – The waterfall at the end might not be flowing as heavy as it does in the spring, but the trail’s proximity to town, the views and the surrounding forest make this a great hike any time of year.
+Hunter Creek – The waterfall at the end might not be flowing as heavily as it does in the spring, but the trail’s proximity to town, the views and the surrounding forest make this a great hike any time of year.

 Evans Canyon – Set just above Rancho San Rafael Park, this hike offers incredible views of the park and downtown Reno.
 Hike to the famous ‘N,’ or for a longer route you can complete the Evans Canyon Loop.
 Since this trail has minimal shade, it’s perfect for a cool winter day.

 Take your friends and family on a self-guided public art walk through Midtown and downtown Reno.
 We have more than 80 murals painted by local, national and international artists.
 Check out some Burning Man art fresh off the Playa in Reno’s downtown Playa Art Park.
 For an interactive map of all public art in the area, visit RenoCulture.com.